isabella232/offer-decisioning.en/help/api-reference/diagnostics.md

 **Response**

-A container with updates or activities returns the following response, including a timestamp value for a package update:
+A container for which a decisioning package has been created without issues returns the following response, including a timestamp and an empty list of errors:

 ```json
 {